recalledz/project-start/docs/15-research.md

 Costs 2 points.
 Grants an orb spell that spends 15 Water to boost sect work speed for 1 minute.
 Shares a 1 minute cooldown.

+Water Burst

+Costs 2 points.
+Unlocks a raid spell that deals splash damage to raiders for 30 Water.

 Orb Spell Strength

 Costs 3 points.
 Unlocks the Orb Spell Strength building.
 Each level increases orb damage spells by 20%.